Points to Know

 Beginning Investors: We suggest an investment-advisory account at either firm in this challenge.

 Small Accounts: For a small IRA, we propose Robinhood due to J.P.
 Morgan’s termination fee.
-For a small managed account, Robinhood Strategies, the company’s robo program, is the way to go.
+For a small managed account, Robinhood Strategies has a $50 minimum investment requirement.
+J.P.
+Morgan Automated Investing has a $500 minimum.

-Retirement Planning & Long-Term Investing: Robinhood does have 1% or 3% IRA match.
+Retirement Planning & Long-Term Investing: Robinhood has a 1% IRA match for self-directed IRA contributions, or 3% with Robinhood Gold.

 Active Equity Trading: Robinhood has better software, so we would go with it.